icclab/disco/README.md

     ```
     sudo apt-get update
-    sudo apt-get install -y git python-pip libffi-dev libcurl4-openssl-dev python-dev
+    sudo apt-get install -y git python-pip libffi-dev libcurl4-openssl-dev python-dev python-lxml
     ```

 2. Now, an SDK has to be installed which provides DISCO with some important commands.
-In order to install this SDK, two Python packages have to be upgraded:
+In order to install this SDK, some packages might have to be upgraded:

     ```
-    sudo pip install requests --upgrade
-    sudo pip install setuptools --upgrade
+    sudo pip install --upgrade <package name>
     ```

 3. Let's install the SDK now:

     ```
+    cd
     git clone https://github.com/icclab/hurtle_cc_sdk.git
     cd hurtle_cc_sdk
     sudo python setup.py install